 Our imagination is another and still more serious source of error ; for if from the nature of the circumstances we expect to see any expression, we readily imagine its presence.(1) — Charles Darwin.

-Where do the Ether Dome daguerreotypes of Josiah Johnson Hawes fall on the subjectivity scale, index or icon?
+Where do the Ether Dome daguerreotypes of Josiah Johnson Hawes fall on the subjectivity scale, do they meter toward index or toward icon?
 Certainly EDD Nos.
-2-5, the photographs depicting actual surgeries prosecuted by John Collins Warren, were motivated to making a record of medical desiderata.
+3-5, three photographs depicting an actual surgical intervention prosecuted by John Collins for a diseased fibula of a young seaman, were intended to establish a record of medical desiderata.
 The dissemination of medical knowledge, by all available means possible, is canonical for physicians and Dr. Warren was responding to innate professional instinct when he commissioned Hawes.
 Just as he had risked his reputation on Morton's experimental nostrum, with this same bold spirit he embraced photography, recognizing its semiotic value in medical praxis.
-By authorizing the Ether Dome daguerreotypes, Dr. John Collins Warren is a claimant to the introduction of the camera within a hospital system, anticipating by more than a decade when photography departments would start to appear in teaching hospitals around the world.
+By authorizing EDD Nos.
+3-5 and possibly the first two known photographs of etherization as well, Dr. John Collins Warren is a claimant to the introduction of the camera within a hospital system, anticipating by more than a decade when photography departments would start to appear in teaching hospitals around the world.
 Photograph EDD No. 1, however, is a story unto itself.
-If it is truly a staged reenactment, as claimed by many historians, then its lot must be thrown in with that of art.
+If it is purely a staged reenactment, as claimed with scant contextual matter by the imaginations of many historians, then its lot must be thrown in with that of art.
 What follows is an exploration of the problems that proposition raises.

 1.)
 Darwin, Charles (1873), "The Expression of the Emotions in Man and Animals."
 London: John Murray ; p.
 13.